WasmEdge/WasmEdge/docs/book/en/src/embed/c/ref.md

 2. Function instance

     [Host functions](https://webassembly.github.io/spec/core/exec/runtime.html#syntax-hostfunc) are functions outside WebAssembly and passed to WASM modules as imports.
-    In WasmEdge, developers can create the `Function` contexts for host functions and add them into an `Import Object` context for registering into a `VM` or a `Store`.
+    In WasmEdge, developers can create the `Function` contexts for host functions and add them into an `Module` instance context for registering into a `VM` or a `Store`.
-    For both host functions and the functions get from `Store`, developers can retrieve the `Function Type` from the `Function` contexts.
+    Developers can retrieve the `Function Type` from the `Function` contexts through the API.
     For the details of the `Host Function` guide, please refer to the [next chapter](#host-functions).

     ```c
-    /* Retrieve the function instance from the store context. */
+    /* Retrieve the function instance from the module instance context. */
     WasmEdge_FunctionInstanceContext *FuncCxt = ...;
     WasmEdge_FunctionTypeContext *FuncTypeCxt = WasmEdge_FunctionInstanceGetFunctionType(FuncCxt);
     /* The `FuncTypeCxt` is owned by the `FuncCxt` and should __NOT__ be destroyed. */

+    /* For the function instance creation, please refer to the `Host Function` guide. */
     ```

 3. Table instance

-    In WasmEdge, developers can create the `Table` contexts and add them into an `Import Object` context for registering into a `VM` or a `Store`.
+    In WasmEdge, developers can create the `Table` contexts and add them into an `Module` instance context for registering into a `VM` or a `Store`.
     The `Table` contexts supply APIs to control the data in table instances.

     ```c